HarshDev1809/Fun-Ui/README.md

 `Fun Ui` is a React Component Library mainly focused on adding a fun touch to your React application by using interactive component made using emoticons.

+## Features
+- **Personal Touch:** Add a Personal and Fun Touch to your website using fun emoticons from a range of various emoticons.
+- **Highly Customizable:** Components are hightly customizable to you personal touch.
+- **Easy-to-use:** Easy-to-use Components to add seemlessly in your project.

 ## Installation
 To install the package, use npm:
 ```bash